 I had a smile myself pretty much the entire day.
 Just stepping foot on the track was awesome.
 Looking up into the empty stands, with the wind blowing all around me, I had that powerful sense of the memories and the history that have been made here time and again.
 It was really something special, and I just spent a few minutes looking around and taking it all in.

-After meeting President Kerry Tharp and talking about what makes Darlington Raceway such a standout, he drove me around in the pace car, a bright red Camaro.
+After meeting - now retired - President Kerry Tharp and talking about what makes Darlington Raceway such a standout, he drove me around in the pace car, a bright red Camaro.
 I immediately snapped a picture to send to my dad because I knew he would be drooling!

 As we took a first slow lap, Kerry pointed out the skid marks on the walls—evidence of Darlington’s other nickname, the “Track Too Tough To Tame.”
 Drivers have often taken several laps successfully, only to run into the wall unexpectedly and leave a stripe of paint in their wake.
 They call this "earning their Darlington Stripes," and many drivers believe racing at Darlington is less about beating the competition than beating the track itself.